Greek PM says time for action from lenders, IMF payment scrapes by

 "On the issues, progress in the talks is not comparable to the improvement in the atmosphere," Schaeuble told reporters after a European Union finance ministers' meeting in Brussels.

-The creditors are insisting Greece must adopt and begin implementing a full reform programme before they will start releasing the last 7.2 billion euros from a bailout programme that expires at the end of June.
+The creditors are insisting Greece must adopt and begin implementing a full reform program before they will start releasing the last 7.2 billion euros from a bailout program that expires at the end of June.

 ECB policymakers did not address the Greek government's wish to be allowed to sell more short-term Treasury bills, which would help Athens ease its funding crunch, when they reviewed emergency lending to Greek banks at a Tuesday teleconference.